jpsm83/health/documentation/n8n/article_rewrite.md

 - Keep the same logical flow and structure
 - Use different examples, analogies, and explanations where possible
 - Ensure the rewritten content is unique but conveys the same information
+- **PRESERVE EXACT PRODUCT NAMES** - Do not change names of products, brands, merchandise, or purchasable items so users can find them for purchase

 **LENGTH REQUIREMENTS - ABSOLUTELY CRITICAL:**
 - **MANDATORY: The rewritten article must be longer than the original**